+where the first four terms are the moments developed by the tire forces about the body and the last four terms are the tire self aligning moments.

 Dynamic Weight Transfer Forces

 Having derived the equations of motion for both translation and rotation, it is obvious that the summation of forces and moments will be necessary in order for each time step to be evaluated.
+These forces result from interactions of the tires with the ground, and are dependent upon the tire normal force.
 Because the chassis coordinate system is not an inertial coordinate system, a handful of correction accelerations must be supplied before the coordinate system is valid.
-These accelerations serve to cancel whatever is being experienced by the frame of reference.
+The normal acceleration terms used to simplify the longitudinal and lateral equations of motion are one set of accelerations that will develop dynamic weight transfer in the vehicle.
+The other accelerations are the tangential accelerations provided by driving or braking the tires.
+These accelerations serve to cancel whatever acceleration is being experienced by the frame of reference and therefore make it an inertial system and valid for the Newtonian laws of physics.

+Figure 6: Longitudinal weight transfer force.

-For any longitudinal acceleration the resulting normal force compensation is
+For any longitudinal correcting acceleration the resulting normal force compensation is